-The study determined that transportation is limiting energy growth in the Basin because it is isolated from the rest of the state and has limited transportation options if commercial traffic were to increase.
-The results of the study are telling us that energy production could be impacted as early as 2015 if we don’t look at other transportation options.
+The study determined that transportation was limiting energy growth in the Basin because it is isolated from the rest of the state and has limited transportation options if commercial traffic were to increase.
+The results of the study were telling us that energy production could be impacted as early as 2015 if we didn’t look at other transportation options.

-During this past legislative session, state legislators allocated $3 million to initiate an environmental impact study (EIS).
-In the environmental study, UDOT will work with the community and industry experts to assess different modes of transportation (roads, rail, pipeline) and identify the most cost-effective and sustainable options with the least environmental impact possible.
+During the 2014 legislative session, state legislators allocated $3 million to initiate an environmental impact study (EIS).
+In the environmental study, UDOT worked with the community and industry experts to assess different modes of transportation (roads, rail, pipeline) and identify the most cost-effective and sustainable options with the least environmental impact possible.

-How will an improved transportation system economically benefit the Basin?
+How would an improved transportation system economically benefit the Basin?

-The study indicates potentially significant economic benefits from improving the transportation system in the Basin and allowing for energy expansion.
+The study indicated potentially significant economic benefits from improving the transportation system in the Basin and allowing for energy expansion.

-For example, if energy expands on lands owned by the Utah School and Institutional Trust Lands Administration (SITLA), then the state could generate approximately $25 million per year for public education through fees.
+For example, if energy expanded on lands owned by the Utah School and Institutional Trust Lands Administration (SITLA), then the state could generate approximately $25 million per year for public education through fees.